tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

   - Added prompts for muting and unmuting group members.
   - Fixed the issue where the text "You've recalled a message" was not displayed in tips after a message was recalled.
   - Fixed the issue where the content of a recalled message was always displayed as the last message in the conversation list.
-  - Fixed the white screen issue on the chat interface after offline messages were received on MEIZU mobile phones.
+  - Fixed the white screen issue on the chat interface after offline messages were received on Meizu mobile phones.
   - Fixed the issue where the chat conversation pinned to the top did not update to the last message when new messages came in.
   - Fixed Toast notifications when the username or password is empty.
   - Fixed the issue where GroupTips messages transferred from the group owner were displayed abnormally in TUIKit.
   - Fixed the Didn't find class "android.support.v4.content.FileProvider" error reported on some mobile phones.
   - Optimized the logic for pinning a chat to the top to arrange chats in chronological order starting from the most recent.
   - Fixed the issue where the soft keyboard and other layouts appeared in chats at the same time.
-  - Fixed the issue where the Group Chats, Blacklist, and New Contacts items were not displayed on the Contacts interface when a user is newly registered with no contacts.
+  - Fixed the issue where the Group Chats, Blocklist, and New Contacts items were not displayed on the Contacts interface when a user is newly registered with no contacts.
   - Fixed the issue where the video sound continued to play after a user taps the Back button on a mobile phone.
   - Fixed the issue where the playing voice message did not stop and its sound was also recorded during voice message recording.
   - Fixed the issue where videos sent by iOS devices failed to playback on some mobile phones.